By: Paula Lennon

 You Have a Lot of Assets

 If you have assets, such as bank accounts, investments (stocks and shares), the family home, or a business, you may need a lawyer to help ensure these are divided fairly.
-In general, the more substantial the assets the more important for you to have an effective divorce attorney.
+In general, the more substantial the assets, the more important for you to have an effective divorce attorney.
 Your attorney will investigate the nature of the assets and try to achieve a fair division of the assets, whether ownership is stated to be joint or individual.
 It may be necessary for your attorney to hire a business appraisal professional to calculate the combined value of all of your assets.
-(Learn more in How is property divided in divorce?)
+(Learn more in How is property divided in a divorce?)

 You Have Other Contentious Issues to Work Out

 If you have other likely sources of a dispute you need to have accounted for fairly to both spouses, such as child support and/or spousal support, a divorce lawyer can help.
 Your lawyer will have years of knowledge and experience in dealing with divorces and will often be in a position to address unforeseen complications as and when they arise, including the need for court motions.